 Bring water, a towel, and a mat.
 You can also rent or purchase these items at Vibe, if you prefer.

 I’m concerned that the spiritual side of yoga will conflict with my beliefs.

 Yoga classes generally focus on the practice of asanas (poses) and pranayama (breath work).
 There is a spiritual/ethical component to the practice that blends well with other belief systems, as it emphasizes values such as compassion, honesty, and contentment, among others.

 But what if I’m not flexible and can’t do all the poses?

-We’ve all seen pictures of yogis looking with legs bent around shoulders and feet by their heads, and we can all hope that those people are reaping the benefits of those poses in their bodies, minds, and hearts.
-But that level of flexibility—or any, for that matter—isn’t necessary to begin a yoga practice.
+We’ve all seen pictures of yogis with their legs bent around their shoulders and their feet by their heads, and we can all hope that those people are reaping the benefits of those poses in their bodies, minds, and hearts.
+But that level of flexibility—or any, for that matter, isn’t necessary to begin a yoga practice.
 Respect your body and its limitations.
 The beauty of yoga is that it meets us where we are and asks only that we accept ourselves in each moment, even as we seek transformation.

 What age do I need to be to attend drop-in classes?